myoneflag/design-engineering/CONTRIBUTING.md

 ## Jira updates
 * All updates about the feature or task should be added to the Jira ticket.
   Adding updates in #slack will make those updates get lost.
 This includes comments, videos or screenshots about progress reports.
+  And not added to the MR comments.
+Feature updates go in Jira, so that non-devs can follow.

 ## Merge Request comments
 * Always address merge request comments seriously, and make sure all threads have been answered before being ready to merge.
+  And not added to the Jira comments.
+Code comments go in MRs, so that devs can follow.